Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

 which can be reformulated by substacting $f(\theta^*)$ on both sides and re-arranged as

 Recursively using the inequality, we can get

 Let $\eta_t \equiv 1/M$.
 Then the above inequality can be simplified as

-\end{proofEnd} In \cref{eq:excess_loss_motivation}, the step noise magnitude $\sigma_t^2$ has an exponential \emph{influence}, $q_t$, on the EER.
+\end{proofEnd} \cref{thm:excess_loss_motivation} degenerates to a non-private variant as no noise is applied, i.e., $\sigma_t=0$ for all $t$.
+In \cref{eq:excess_loss_motivation}, the step noise magnitude $\sigma_t^2$ has an exponential \emph{influence}, $q_t$, on the EER.
+Note we ignore the constant factor $R$ in the influence.
+The \cref{eq:excess_loss_motivation} implies that the influence of noise at step $t$ increase quickly by an exponential rate.
+Importantly, the increasing rate is the same as the convergence rate, i.e., the first term in \cref{eq:excess_loss_motivation}.
 The dynamic characteristic of the influence is the key to prove a tighter bound.
 Plus, on the presence of the dynamic influence, it is natural to choose a dynamic $\sigma_t^2$.
 When relaxing $q_t$ to a static $1$, a static $\sigma_t^2$ was studied by \citeauthor{wang2017differentially} They proved a bound which is nearly optimal except a $\ln^2 N$ factor.
 To get the optimal bound, in the following sections, we look for the $\sigma$ and $T$ that minimize the upper bound.